 The University of Hawai‘i at Mānoa Study Abroad Center offers undergraduate students the opportunity to study for the summer in Angers, France.
-On site, the program is coordinated by Centre International d’Etudes Françaises (CIDEF) at the Université Catholique de l’Ouest.
-The program runs during the month of July.
+On-site, the program is coordinated by Centre International d’Etudes Françaises (CIDEF) at the Université Catholique de l’Ouest.
+The program runs during the month of July in odd-numbered years.

 UHM participants will study at the Centre International d’Etudes Françaises (CIDEF) at the Université Catholique de l’Ouest.
 CIDEF was established in 1947 under the supervision of the Université Catholique de l’Ouest and specializes in teaching French language, culture, civilization, and literature courses to international students.
 The Université Catholique de l’Ouest has an enrollment of approximately 10,000 students, of which 1,500 are international students studying at CIDEF, representing 50 countries.
 CIDEF facilities include a library, language classes equipped with audiovisual equipment, language laboratories, an infirmary and a chapel.
 The language instructors hold appropriate teaching credentials.